 Questions?
 Contact the Fee Program Staff

 If you have any questions pertaining to the applicability of either rule or how the fees are assessed, please give us a call.
 To determine the Fee Program staffer assigned to your affected account, please refer to the table below.
-Send e-mail inquiries to firstname.lastname@example.org, to the attention of the relevant staffer or call (512) 239-1459.
+You can call the fee program staffer handling your account or send e-mail inquiries to firstname.lastname@example.org, to the attention of the relevant staffer.

 |Fee Program Contacts

 |First Letter or Number of the Company Name||Contact Person||Phone Number|

 - April 1: Fee Basis Forms are mailed to those sites that may be applicable to either the emissions fee or inspection fee.

 - June 1: The TCEQ must receive your completed fee basis form by June 1 or 60 days from the date of the notification letter.

 - September: By mid-September, the U.S. Bureau of Labor Statistics releases the average Consumer Price Index (CPI) for August.
 The 12 month average CPI (September-August) is used in the calculation of both the emissions and inspection fees.
 As a result, the fee rates for emissions and inspection fees are not available until the late September time frame.